+4A-3.
+Street Outreach.
+Applicants must:

-4A-4.
-Street Outreach: Describe (1) the CoC's outreach and if it covers 100 percent of the CoC's geographic area; (2) how often street outreach is conducted; and (3) how the CoC has tailored its street outreach to those that are least likely to request assistance. (limit 1000 characters)
+- (1) describe the CoC's outreach: - (2) state whether the CoC's Street Outreach covers 100 percent of the CoC's geographic area; - (3) describe how often the CoC conducts street outreach; and - (4) describe how the CoC tailored its street outreach to persons experiencing homelessness who are least likely to request assistance. (limit 2.000 characters)

 There are 3 outreach teams operating in the CoC as well as several service based drop in programs that are accessible to the unsheltered homeless.
 The outreach teams cover specific regions in the county (north, central & southern) to ensure full coverage of the CoC geographic area.
+Outreach occurs 7 days a week with on-call availability after hours.
 The teams conduct outreach in known locations and target service based locations where the unsheltered are known to access.
-The teams work closely with law enforcement and hospitals to respond to calls for assistance when unsheltered persons are identified by other community stakeholders.
+The teams work closely with law enforcement & hospitals to respond to calls for assistance with unsheltered persons.